 Full list of ingredients and steps are in the recipe card below.

-- Butter: use a good quality, real butter for best browning results and unmatched flavour.
+- Butter: use a good quality, real unsalted butter for best browning results and unmatched flavour.
+Do not use salted butter, it becomes bitter when it gets browned.

 - Brown sugar: packed brown sugar will give your cookies that caramel molasses flavour and moisture for that perfect chew in the middle.